About Canon Collins

 - Must be a national of any country in Africa or have refugee status

-- Must have completed their undergraduate studies (3 or 4-year Honours or Bachelor degree) in a degree programme within the focus disciplines of Thekgo’s listed above at any of the South African public universities
+- Must have completed their undergraduate studies (3 or 4-year Honours or Bachelor degree) in a public University in Gauteng, Mpumalanga and North West Provinces, in the above disciplines are eligible.

 How to Apply and Application Details

 Download and complete the Canon Collins Thekgo Bursary Application Form. (pdf)